 Consolidating your debt at one place saves you from further debt as it also helps in lowering your interest rate.

-8. look for any spare money
+8. Look for any spare money

 Look for the ways you can generate some money.
-You may have some items lying in your house which you don’t use, sell them and put that money towards debt repayment.
-If you have some savings or are saving money for a purchase or holidays, practice delaying the gratification and use that money to pay the debt.
+You may have some items lying in your house that you don’t use, sell them and put that money towards debt repayment.

-I know what you may be thinking that what if you will need money for any emergency.
-But think about the interest rate you will be getting from banks and the interest rate you will be paying on credit cards.
-There is no sense in saving money and paying huge interest rates on credit cards.
+However, consider the interest rates you will be earning from banks and the interest rates you will be paying on credit cards.
+There is no sense in saving money and paying substantial interest rates on credit cards.

 9. Keep up with your repayment plan

-Whichever way you are using to pay your credit card debt, just keep up with it because if you will not stay consistent in your repayment plans it will be difficult for you to keep up with your repayment goal.
-Just keep going and don’t stop.
+Whichever way you are using to pay your credit card debt, keep up with it because if you do not stay consistent in your repayment plans, it will be difficult for you to keep up with your repayment goal.

 10. Talk to your credit card companies/institutions

-This could be one of the options if you want to pay your credit cards.
-Talk to your providers as they can help you in repayments.
 Credit card companies have a system in place if you are unable to pay your outstanding amount.
 In most cases, they will assess your situation and can help you by

-• Reducing your repayment amount
+- Reducing your repayment amount

-• Reduce your interest rate for a period
+- Reduce your interest rate for a period

-• Give you some time to let you stand on your feet
+- Give you some time to let you stand on your feet

 11. Refinance your mortgage